input-output-hk/catalyst-engineering/guides_and_processes/onboarding_checklist.md

 - [input-output-hk/Projects/Catalyst](https://github.com/orgs/input-output-hk/projects/102/views/2?filterQuery=iteration%3A%40current%2C%40previous) – the board showing progress on the last two iterations.

+And to know **when** is your turn to lead the daily meeting, consult:

+> TODO: link to where is the dev queue.

 ## Git repositories

 Git is the version control system of choice, with the Catalyst repositories hosted online at [input-output-hk](https://github.com/input-output-hk) on GitHub.
 Since the code is spread across a vast number of repos, some **notable mentions** should be made: